CoreBuilder/database-vision/README.md

-# Project Name
+# Database Vision
-A ready-to-use template for ....
+A project with auxiliary documents and scripts related to SQL

 ## License
 This project is licensed with the [MIT license](LICENSE).